Korean language: Vowels

 ㅏ is closer to a near-open central vowel (/[ɐ]/), though a is still used for tradition.

 ㅓ is generally pronounced as [ə] when it becomes a long vowel.

 However, in Korea, with the exception of older generations in certain regions, most people neither pronounce nor distinguish clearly between the two monophthongs 'ㅐ' (ae) and 'ㅔ' (e).
-Similarly, 'ㅟ' and 'ㅚ' are sometimes pronounced as [wi] and [we] respectively.
+Similarly, 'ㅟ' and 'ㅚ' are sometimes pronounced as [ɥi] and [we] respectively.
 The demographic that maintains monophthongal realizations of 'ㅟ' and 'ㅚ' is reportedly limited to elderly speakers in the Gyeonggi, Gangwon, and Chungcheong provinces.
 The official standard pronunciation guidelines acknowledge this variation by permitting both monophthongal and diphthongal pronunciations of these vowels.

-In South Korea, while the distinction between long and short vowels is not clearly pronounced in contemporary speech, this distinction is maintained in standard language norms for reasons of tradition and semantic differentiation.
+In South Korea, whilst the distinction between long and short vowels is not clearly pronounced in modern speech, the distinction is maintained in standard language norms for reasons of tradition and semantic differentiation.